-Watkins Glen State Park contains an absolutely amazing gorge trail through the main section of the park.
+Watkins Glen State Park contains a gorge trail through the main section of the park.
 Watkins Glen is located in southern upstate New York, at the southern tip of Lake Seneca in the Finger Lakes.
-Therefore, it’s fairly close to Pennsylvania and even reachable from New Jersey.
+Therefore, it’s fairly close to Pennsylvania and easily reachable from New Jersey.

 We did one overnight stay when we visited, but we also explored the town of Ithaca during the same trip.
 The areas around Watkins Glen and Ithaca have numerous waterfalls to visit.
 There is so much natural beauty!
 Find a list of beautiful waterfalls in Ithaca here.

 Watkins Glen Directions

 Before heading to Watkins Glen, I knew the entrance to the State Park was in the middle of town.
 This is a unique feature for this park, as not many (or any?!)
 State Parks in the mid-Atlantic area have entrances that are along a main road in a town.
 Normally we’re driving back roads for several miles before even coming to a State Park entrance.

 Watkins Glen Main Entrance